1891Herman Ganswindt, in Berlin, draws up the first designs for a spaceship using solid-propellant rockets.

 This ghostly image is of cosmonaut Alexei Leonov outside his Voskhod 2 spacecraft on March 18, 1965, becoming the first human to walk in space.
 American Ed White would match the feat less than 3 months later during Gemini 4.

-The eleven of 21 complete (plus one partial) TV pictures transmitted by Mariner 4 during its July 14, 1965 flyby of Mars.
+The eleventh of 21 complete (plus one partial) TV pictures transmitted by Mariner 4 during its July 14, 1965 flyby of Mars.
 These first close-up images of the Martian surface revealed a vast, barren wasteland of craters strewn about a carpet of sand.

 Gemini 6 & 7

 Here we see the Gemini 7 spacecraft from the window of Gemini 6 during station keeping on December 15, 1965.
 This was the first rendezvous of two space vehicles, a crucial step in the process of learning to maneuver in space.